-Introduction To Big Data Transforming Video Game Industry:
+Introduction To Big Data In Gaming Industry

 Let’s start with some figures.
 Do you know that almost 2.5 billion people play video games across the world as per some reports?
 The global video game industry supposed to surpass $159 billion by 2020.
 In 2019, mobile games made up around 60% of the global gaming revenue.
+Big data in gaming industry has its massive benefits.

 With the growth of gamers who play on connected devices like mobile phones (especially in developing countries) or multiplayer games, the data generated by the gaming industry has increased manifold.
 For example, the growth of games like Pubg and Fortnite has seen millions of young and older gamers (many of whom never played a video game before), with nothing more than a mobile phone, and an internet connection with a speed of few Mbps, play together.

 These games not only have in-game interactions between gamers, but also chat-options, and even voice-chat support.
 Such functionalities, and interaction between gamers sitting at different ends of the globe.
 This generates Terabytes of data, which are then analyzed with the game manufacturers to roll out new features, both paid and free.
+Big data in gaming industry has its massive benefits.

 A growing trend (at least in the mobile platform) has been an increasing number of free-to-play games, with premium features and upgrades that one can buy- better known as freemium games.
 These paid features offer paid upgrades that can help you advance in the game faster than your mates or even specific weapons or clothes for your in-game avatar.
 With the help of existing data generated by gamers every-day, these features personalized to a very intimate level, to make more and more gamers opt for them.